 01 of 11

-Regensburg Is Charming River Town with Over 1000 Historical Buildings
+A Charming River Town With Over 1000 Historical Buildings

 Regensburg, Germany is a picture-perfect medieval town.
 Regensburg dates back to Roman times and is the oldest city on the Danube River.
 Sitting on the edge of the Black Forest and in Bavaria, Regensburg is in a beautiful location and is included on many European river cruise itineraries.
 Ships dock very near the old stone bridge, which was constructed in the mid 12th century, and passengers can easily walk into the pedestrian town.
 This 1017-foot long bridge has 16 arches and is an amazing piece of medieval construction.